The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 Local bus services

-- The Explorer Bus offers a tour bus service to tourist attractions in the national capital.
+- The Explorer Bus offers a tour bus service to tourist attractions around Canberra.
 For route and timetable information and fares visit the Canberra Day Tours website.

 - Bicycle paths lead to the National Museum and bicycle racks are available for your use.